sav-che/TL-2/Authors/Metz, Sister Mary Clare {std. Metz}.md

-> [!cite] BHL link: this entry starts at [page 435](https://www.biodiversitylibrary.org/item/104137#page/451/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 435](https://www.biodiversitylibrary.org/page/33355522) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Metz, Sister Mary Clare (1907-x), American botanist and nun at the Congregation of the Sisters of Divine Providence San Antonio, Texas; Ph.
 D. Cathol.
 Univ.
 Amer.
-1934; later at Our Lady of the Lake College. (*Metz*).
+1934; later at Our Lady of the Lake College.
+**Abbreviated name**: *Metz*

 #### Herbarium and types